theupdateframework/taps/candidate-tuf-versions.md

 client should maintain functions to parse root files from previous spec versions.
 If the client does not support the specification version of a root file, the client shall terminate the update and report the specification version mismatch.

+When a client validates targets metadata, they may check for the `deprecation_timestamp` field.
+If this field is present, the client should do the following:
+* If the current time is after the time listed in `deprecation_timestamp`, the client should report to the user that the update is not available due to a version mismatch and consider the current targets metadata file invalid.
+If this is the top-level targets file, the update should be terminated.
+* Otherwise, the client should warn the user that the TUF specification version they are using will be deprecated at the time indicated by `deprecation_timestamp` and proceed with the update.

 ## Special Cases